 The fine-dining scene in Calgary has exploded over the past 5 years, and now is the perfect time to explore everything it has to offer.
 Chris Lorenz, the man behind the menu in the kitchen for the Backyard Axe Throwing League (BATL Calgary), recently joined the ream at Diner Deluxe offering refined fair at Aspen Landing in the Southwest of Calgary.
 If you’re looking for something a little more casual, head on down to 17th Ave SW and visit Tubby Dog for gourmet hot dogs, cold beer, and retro arcade games.
 In the Northeast, head down to Barlow Trail and 32nd Ave NE for an array of multicultural food options.
 If you’re looking for fine dining with the best view in the city, head downtown and check out Sky 360 – a restaurant at the top of the Calgary Tower.

-The next time you plan a trip to Calgary, let us help you make the most of your time at BATL, The Backyard Axe Throwing League.
+The next time you plan a trip to Calgary, let us help you make the most of your time at BATL Axe Throwing.